MasterXCoder/To_Do_List/README.md

 ## How to Add a Collaborator to Your Repository

 Follow these steps to add a collaborator to your GitHub repository and start collaborating on your project:
+This project features a todo list website and CLI
 ### Steps

 1. **Create the Repository**